A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Experimental results

-The implementation of the solution approach is available on GitHub \cite{TeamTwente}.
-The code is written in Python and uses the MIP solver Gurobi~12~\cite{GUROBI} via an academic license, as well the open-source CP solver from Google's OR-Tools~\cite{ORTOOLS}.
-Our solutions were produced using a Lenovo Thinkbook 14S Yoga having an Intel Core i7-1355U processor with \SI{16}{\giga\byte} RAM.
-Our code was run once for each setup, which is in contrast to the competition, which took results from 10 runs into account.
-We ran our solution approach given the competition time limit of $\SI{10}{\minute}$.
-A posteriori we also ran our algorithm for $\SI{60}{\minute}$ instead of $\SI{10}{\minute}$.
+The implementation of the solution approach is available on GitHub~\cite{TeamTwente}.
+The code is written in Python and uses the MIP solver Gurobi~12~\cite{GUROBI} via an academic license, as well as the open-source CP solver from Google's OR-Tools~\cite{ORTOOLS}.

-Compared to the submission code for the IHTC24, we did minor changes to fix some minors errors that we noticed when rerunning the experiments on all instances.
-This includes an corrected weighting of the nurse selection in the neighborhood operator (see Section \ref{sec_subproblems_heuristic_nurse}).
-The previous version of the code did not normalize the weights to achieve probabilities summing up to 1.0 with that only taking a subset of better performing nurses into account (and not all of them).
+Compared to the submission code for the IHTC24, we made minor changes to fix errors that we noticed when rerunning the experiments on all instances.
+This includes a corrected weighting of the nurse selection in the neighborhood operator (see \cref{sec_approach_decomposition_nurse}).
+The previous version of the code did not normalize the weights to achieve probabilities summing up to 1.0, with that only taking a subset of better-performing nurses into account (and not all of them).
 Additionally, some thread timing issues were fixed.